fermyon/developer/content/spin/v2/rust-components.md

 ## Routing in a Component

-The Rust SDK [provides a router](https://github.com/fermyon/spin/tree/main/examples/http-rust-router) that makes it easier to handle synchronous and asynchronous routing within a component:
+The Rust SDK [provides a router](https://github.com/fermyon/spin/tree/main/examples/http-rust-router) that makes it easier to handle routing within a component:

 ```rust
 use anyhow::Result;